dartmouth-cs52-16x/Three-For-Pong-Front-End/README.md

 ### Front End

-Our front end design will be built using React+Redux
+Our front end design will be built using React Native.

 ### Back End

-Our back end design will focus on using Firebase.
+Our back end design will use MongoDB hosted on Heroku.
+In addition, we will use Nexmo's SMS API (https://www.nexmo.com/products/sms/) to send an SMS to students once they have been matched.
+We will use Axios to interact with Nexmo's API in addition to our Heroku database.

 TODO:  descriptions of code organization and tools and libraries used